International Financial Reporting Standards: Adoption

-IFRS Standards are required or permitted in 132 jurisdictions across the world, including major countries and territories such as Australia, Brazil, Canada, Chile, the European Union, GCC countries, Hong Kong, India, Israel, Malaysia, Pakistan, Philippines, Russia, Singapore, South Africa, South Korea, Taiwan, and Turkey.
+IFRS Standards are required or permitted in 169 jurisdictions across the world, including major countries and territories such as Australia, Brazil, Canada, Chile, the European Union, GCC countries, Hong Kong, India, Israel, Malaysia, Pakistan, Philippines, Russia, Singapore, South Africa, South Korea, Taiwan, and Turkey.
+Out of 169 total jurisdictions surveyed, Europe (44 jurisdictions, 26.1%) and Africa (40 jurisdictions, 23.6%) represent the largest regions for IFRS adoption, with the highest requirement rates where 43 of 44 European jurisdictions (98%) and 37 of 40 African jurisdictions (92.5%) mandate IFRS Accounting Standards for all or most domestic publicly accountable entities, followed by the Americas (37 jurisdictions, 21.9%, 73% required), Asia and Oceania (35 jurisdictions, 20.7%, 80% required), and the Middle East (13 jurisdictions, 7.7%, 92% required).
+The IAS regulation and successive amendments include: 25 IAS ranging from presentation of financial statements to borrowing costs and intangible assets, 18 international financial reporting standards on subjects such as business combinations and insurance contracts, 15 interpretations from the International Financial Reporting Interpretations Committee covering, among others, rights to interests from decommissioning, restoration and environmental rehabilitation funds, 5 interpretations by the Standard Interpretations Committee, including the introduction of the euro and government assistance.

 To assess progress towards the goal of a single set of global accounting standards, the IFRS Foundation has developed and posted profiles of the use of IFRS Standards in individual jurisdictions.
 These are based on information from various sources, with the starting point being the responses provided by standard-setting and other relevant bodies to a survey that the IFRS Foundation conducted.
-As of August 2019, profiles are completed for 166 jurisdictions, with 166 jurisdictions requiring the use of IFRS Standards.
+As of May 2025, profiles are completed for 169 jurisdictions, with 169 jurisdictions requiring the use of IFRS Standards.

 Due to the difficulty of maintaining up-to-date information in individual jurisdictions, three sources of information on current worldwide IFRS adoption are recommended: